 PoE installations require Cat5e or higher Ethernet cables to support gigabit speeds and power delivery.
 Key requirements include:

-- Maximum 100-meter cable runs without repeaters
+Maximum 100-meter cable runs without repeaters

-- Proper cable management to prevent damage
+Proper cable management to guard against damage

-- Environmental ratings for outdoor or industrial use
+Environmental ratings for outdoor or industrial use

 Power Supply Planning